JetBrains/amper/docs/Documentation.md

 ## Extensibility

 _NOTE: Extensibility is not yet implemented.
-Meanwhile, wou can use [Gradle interop](#gradle-interop) for plugins and custom tasks._
+Meanwhile, you can use [Gradle interop](#gradle-interop) for plugins and custom tasks._

 The main design goal for Amper is simplicity, and ease of use specifically for Kotlin and Kotlin Multiplatform.
 We would like to provide great user experience of the box.
 That's why there are many aspects that are available in Amper as first-class citizens.